ricardosllm/CarND-PID-Control/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

 ## Code Style

 Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 of CarND.
-If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

-## Hints!

-* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
-Keep an eye out for TODOs.

-## Call for IDE Profiles Pull Requests

-Help your fellow students!

-We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.

-However!
-I'd love to help people get up and running with their IDEs of choice.
-If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
-For example if you wanted to add a VS Code profile, you'd add:

-* /ide_profiles/vscode/.vscode
-* /ide_profiles/vscode/README.md

-The README should explain what the profile does, how to take advantage of it, and how to install it.

-Frankly, I've never been involved in a project with multiple IDE profiles before.
-I believe the best way to handle this would be to keep them out of the repo root to avoid clutter.
-My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.

-One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

-## Tune parameters

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (200.0 / 8.0);
-Runs: 2661
-Avg CTE: 0.0288258

-  double Kp = 1.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (200.0 / 8.0);
-Runs: 2462
-Avg CTE: 0.0416524

-  double Kp = 2.5 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (200.0 / 8.0);
-Runs: 2408
-Avg CTE: 0.0316567

-  double Kp = 2.9 * ku;
-  double Ki = ku / (200.0);
-  double Kd = ku * (200.0 / 8.0);
-off track imidiatly

-  double Kp = 2.9 * ku;
-  double Ki = ku / (50.0);
-  double Kd = ku * (200.0 / 8.0);
-Runs: 2437
-Avg CTE: 0.0347172

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (100.0 / 8.0);
-huge oscilation

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (400.0 / 8.0);
-Runs: 2405
-Avg CTE: 0.0247625

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (800.0 / 8.0);
-Runs: 2467
-Avg CTE: 0.0209387
-bettter avg cte but too rough turns

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (600.0 / 8.0);
-Runs: 2395
-Avg CTE: 0.0248945
-still big oscilation

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (300.0 / 8.0);
-Runs: 2375
-Avg CTE: 0.0245044

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (300.0 / 4.0);
-Runs: 2474
-Avg CTE: 0.0237836

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (300.0 / 3.0);
-Runs: 2498
-Avg CTE: 0.0224195

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (300.0 / 2.0);
-Runs: 2569
-Avg CTE: 0.0251381

-  double Kp = 2.9 * ku;
-  double Ki = ku / (100.0);
-  double Kd = ku * (300.0 / 3.0);

-now tunning ku

-  double ku = 0.06;
-Avg CTE: 0.0224195

-  double ku = 0.03;
-Avg CTE: 0.0395097

-  double ku = 0.09;
-Avg CTE: 0.0204704
-perhaps too oscilating

-  double ku = 0.12;
-Avg CTE: 0.0185899
-too much oscilation

-  double ku = 0.07;
-Avg CTE: 0.0189136